 What are the best places for reviews?

 If you’ve worked with us in the past, you know that we strongly recommend focusing your efforts at the top.
 You can’t be everywhere; be great in the most important 1 or 2 places.
-Although this varies by industry and marketplace, normally you want good reviews in 1 or 2 of these sites: Google, Yelp, Facebook, Amazon
+Although this varies by industry and marketplace, normally you want good reviews on 1 or 2 of these sites: Google, Yelp, Facebook, Amazon.

 Before embarking on a strategy to accumulate reviews, you should